-3.6.5 Application: Distribution of Observations in a Dilution Series.
+3.6.5 Application: Estimating the concentration of microorganisms via a Dilution Series.

-[Again, text from (section 12.3 of) Fisher's 1922 paper] [Note: for clarity, JH replaced some of Fisher's notation, by letting the expected or average concentration of microorganisms be $\mu$ per cubic centimetre - Fisher had n per cubic centimetre - and by modifying the descriptions of x and a.]
+[Again, text from (section 12.3 of) Fisher's 1922 paper [Note: for clarity, JH replaced some of Fisher's notation, by letting the expected or average concentration of microorganisms in the original solution be μ per cubic centimetre - Fisher had n per cubic centimetre - and by modifying the descriptions of x and a.]

-An important type of discontinuous distribution occurs in the application of the dilution method to the estimation of the number of micro-organisms in a sample of water or of soil 17
+An important type of discontinuous distribution occurs in the application of the dilution method to the estimation of the number of micro-organisms in a sample of water or of soil 18